oerc-music/meld-cli-tools/notes/20190208-solid-server-install-run.md

 (These commands suspend certificate checking by the solid server, and should not be used in production.
 They are needed because the Solid server uses HTTP transactions internally for some operations.)

+NOTE: althrough the server may be running at this point, you will still need to set up the needed LDP containmer structures.
+See below for details.

 ## Run as a basic LDP server (without authentication)